 Student Spotlight: Kylie Bragdon, Ed.D.
 Program

 Recently, we spoke with UNE graduate Kylie Bragdon ’11, Ed.D. ’18 who is running for the Maine State House of Representatives in District 136 this coming November.
-Bragdon has an undergraduate degree in Mathematics from UNE and is currently working on her Doctor of Education in Transformative Leadership (Ed.D.) here at the College of Graduate and Professional Studies.
+Bragdon has an undergraduate degree in Mathematics from UNE and is currently working on her Doctor of Education (Ed.D.) here at the College of Graduate and Professional Studies.
 She’s studying the effect of K-12 education on the lobster industry in Maine.

 Update July 23, 2019: Kylie Bragdon joined Maine Ocean School as executive director and serves as chair of the board of selectman in Winter Harbor.

 Can you tell me a little bit about yourself, and what encouraged you to pursue your Ed.D.?

 I graduated from UNE in 2011 with my B.S. in Math and a certification in Math Education for grades 7-12.
 After graduation, I found that I needed a little bit of a break from the academic world, so I moved home and joined my family in the lobster fishing industry.

 After about a year of lobstering, I secured a position teaching high school math at Mount Desert Island (MDI) High School.
 During my four years there I worked on a wide array of initiatives, many of them having to do with challenging youth.
 I worked with the kids that had the highest truancy levels and a lot of kids with behavior plans and things of that nature.
 I also worked a great deal on the school’s proficiency-based learning and assessment strategies.